2006, my first year of college. Winter was about to begin, I lived in the campus hostel, it was the beginning of my adventures.

 I chose option 2, because there was no way in hell I was going to touch my lenses with hands that hadn’t been washed 11 times.

-It was a rough night, it felt like I was sleeping inside an Iranian centrifuge.
+It was a rough night, it felt like I was sleeping inside a centrifuge.
 I had no knowledge of where I was at any time during the journey, we stopped at some dhaba in the middle of the night and I didn’t even bother to step outside.
 I hated public toilets, and my brilliant plan to avoid them was to hold my pee indefinitely.
 I ended up dozing off, woke up to find my lenses had crawled into some deep corner of my eye and I couldn’t find them.
 Took a few tears to get them lubed up and slide back into position.
 We’d reached Jammu, and the conductor walked up to me.

 “Here’s 60 bucks, there are a lot of tempos that run from here to Katra, they’ll take you there.”